hugorut/protop/README.md

 # Protop

-See individual service readme's for more info.
+See each individual service readme for more info.

 * [Port GW](./portgw)
 * [Port Store](./portstore)